newrelic/opensource-website/README.md

 ## Contributing project data

-Contributing new or updated project data to `opensource.newrelic.com` requires the following process.
+The process to contribute new data or update existing data to `opensource.newrelic.com` is the same.

 1. `Fork` this repository.
-2. Add/update the files below to your forked `opensource-website` repository.
+2. Add/update the two project metadata files (described below) to your forked `opensource-website` repository.
 3. Submit a `Pull Request` back to this project containing your new or updated files.
-4. If/when your `PR` is accepted, the automation in this project will populate a related file in the `src/data/project-stats` directory, build the site, and deploy a new version of the code (including your project's data) to `opensource.newrelic.com`.
+4. If/when your `PR` is accepted, the automation in this project will populate a related file in the `src/data/project-stats` directory, build the site, and deploy a new version of the code (including your project's new data) to `opensource.newrelic.com`.

-To add your project to `opensource.newrelic.com`, you must provide **the following two files**.
-To update the data on a given project, changes to one of these two files must be present for the `PR` to be accepted and merged.
+To add your project to `opensource.newrelic.com`, you must include **the following two metadata files**.
+To accept and merge a PR, we check that these files are present, and if you're submitting an update, that at least one of these files has been changed.

-### 1. Project metadata
+### 1. Project metadata (JSON)

-This file contains the base information about the project detail pages as well as the project search/exploration page.
+The JSON file contains the base information about the project detail pages, as well as the project search/exploration page.

 **File format:** `data/projects/[GITHUB_ORG_NAME]-[GITHUB_REPO_NAME].json`